top of page

 Choose one small action that reflects your true self, even if it feels a little rebellious.

-Wear something that makes you feel good and not what others expect.
+• Wearing something that makes you feel good, not what others expect.

 Remember: Each small step you take in alignment with your truth helps you release the stories you've built regarding the expectations of others.